Rejection-free quantum Monte Carlo in continuous time from transition path sampling: Optimal sampling

 for trajectories starting from $x_{\rm i}$ (where $x_{\rm f}$ acts as a parameter in the definition of the rates).
 However, we are interested in sampling trajectories from the (conditioned and tilted) distribution \er{prob_traj} where the final configuration is $x_{\rm f}$, that is,

 In the expression above we allow (for later convenience) the final configuration to be fixed to a different value from the initial one.
-As written, \er{pi} is not the distribution of trajectories generated with transition rates $K_{x_{i-1} \to x_{\rm i}}$ [thus the need for the explicit normalization $Z_{\beta}(x_{\rm i}, x_{\rm f})$], due to \er{pi} satisfying conditions (i) and (ii) above (the former generalized to some fixed initial and final configurations).
+As written, \er{pi} is not the distribution of trajectories generated with transition rates $K_{x_{i-1} \to x_{\rm i}}$, due to \er{pi} satisfying conditions (i) and (ii) above (the former generalised to some fixed initial and final configurations), and the need for the explicit normalisation $Z_{\beta}(x_{\rm i}, x_{\rm f})$.
 Furthermore, while \er{pi_opt} appears simpler than \er{pi} due to the apparent absence of the conditioning of the boundary conditions in time, this is accounted for by the fact that the transition rates in \er{pi_opt} are {\em time-dependent}.

-Our aim is to find a dynamics $\tilde{K}_{x\to y}(t; \beta, x_{\rm f})$ such that $\tilde{\pi}(\bm{x}) = \pi(\bm{x})$; that is, the optimal dynamics (or {\em Doob dynamics}) for sampling $\pi(\bm{x})$ \cite{Chetrite2015}.
+Our aim is to find a dynamics $\tilde{K}_{x\to y}(t; \beta, x_{\rm f})$ such that $\tilde{P_{\beta}}(\bm{x}) = P_{\beta}(\bm{x})$; that is, the optimal dynamics (or {\em Doob dynamics}) for sampling $P_{\beta}(\bm{x})$ \cite{Chetrite2015}.
 These optimal transition rates can be computed from the probability that the transition $x\to y$ occurs at the time $t$ under the original dynamics, conditioned by the probability that the trajectory is in configuration $x$ at time $t$,

 where in the second line we have inserted the definition of $\hat{K}_{x\to y}$, \er{K}, and in the third line we used \er{z_red}.
 From this, we are able to calculate the escape rate from the configuration $x$ at time $t$,